arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 ![Max Carrier board](assets/maxCarrierShowcase.png)

 # Description
 Enable edge AI for high performance automotive, industrial, medical and robotics applications with the Arduino® Portenta Max Carrier.
-The Arduino® Portenta Max Carrier transforms the Arduino® Portenta H7 into the industry standard embedded Next Unit of Computing (eNUC) form factor ready for use as a single board computer or as a reference design.
-The Arduino® Portenta Max Carrier provides easy access to the onboard peripherals of the Arduino® Portenta H7 including Ethernet, microSD and PCIe.
-This board further augments the capabilities of the Arduino® Portenta H7 with Fieldbus, LoRa®, 4G, Cat-M1 and NB-IoT connectivity providing a platform for Industry 4.0.
+The Arduino® Portenta Max Carrier transforms the Arduino® Portenta X8 into the industry standard embedded Next Unit of Computing (eNUC) form factor ready for use as a single board computer or as a reference design.
+The Arduino® Portenta Max Carrier provides easy access to the onboard peripherals of the Arduino® Portenta X8 including Gigabit Ethernet, microSD and PCIe.
+This board further augments the capabilities of the Arduino® Portenta X8 with Fieldbus, LoRa®, 4G, Cat-M1 and NB-IoT connectivity providing a platform for Industry 4.0.

 # Target areas:
 Industry 4.0, prototyping, robotics, data logging, eNUC

 # Features
-**Note**: This board needs the Arduino® Portenta H7 to function
+**Note**: This board needs the Arduino® Portenta X8 for full functionality.
+Not all features work with the Arduino® Portenta H7.

 *   **High Density connectors compatible with Portenta family**
 *   **Memory**